In Conversation: Lucas Maassen & Margriet Craens

 Tell us about yourself and how you got started with art.

-MC: I don’t know if I have a very clear answer.
-I always liked making things, and at some point I went to art school.
-Then I started making art, and I’ve been doing that ever since.
+MC: I always liked making things, and at some point I went to art school.
+I’ve been making art ever since.
 Tragedy and humor are central to my interests.

 LM: For me, I was always interested in furniture and interior design because my dad was an architect.
 I studied at the Design Academy in Eindhoven.
 I like to make things, and my dad built my first chair when I was one.
 I later reproduced it for a project with my sons.